16 Oct

 There can be a lot of shame around this feeling because, I mean, of course, we're lawyers, so there tends to be a lot of that in the mix for all sorts of reasons, but people often feel well, there are a couple of different ways that this happens.
 One is particularly when you're talking about something like ADHD, there are a lot of people who still feel that there's a stigma around having ADHD even more so than something like anxiety or depression.

 If you're someone who has ADHD, you may be thinking that you don't want to disclose because of how you think other people will view you, or even how you view yourself depending on what messages you may have received in the past about ADHD.
 As you know, we talked about this in previous episodes talking about ADHD, there are a lot of faulty conceptions about what it is to have ADHD, how it works, what it's like.
-We're going to be talking about that a little bit more this month on some other episodes, too, so stay tuned for that.

 But all that to say, sometimes people choose not to disclose because they don't want people to know and I want to just make sure it's super clear, even though the episode last week talked all about accommodations and things that you can ask for, potentially institute in your workplace to help you if you have ADHD, I am not saying if you choose not to disclose that you're doing something wrong because I do think it's an extremely personal decision.